VincentAtt/llm_engineering/perso/Week 1.md

 Quinn2.5 is probably the best to handle different languages.

+> Alternative from work : `LM studio`

 # Openai API

 [lien](https://platform.openai.com/docs/overview)

-The key is stored in ".env", a txt file modified to be exactly named ".env" so that other instances understands where to look for it.
+The key is stored in ".env", a txt file modified to be exactly named ".env" so that other instances understand where to get it.
 It starts with `OPENAI_API_KEY=`, then you need to insert the API key [built here](https://platform.openai.com/settings/organization/api-keys) with no space before.

 # Using models